apache/nuttx/configs/mirtoo/README.txt

       NOTES:

-      a) It takes many seconds to boot the sytem using the NXFFS file system because the entire FLASH must be verified on power up (and longer the first time that NXFFS comes up and has to format the entire FLASH).
+      a) It takes many seconds to boot the system using the NXFFS file system because the entire FLASH must be verified on power up (and longer the first time that NXFFS comes up and has to format the entire FLASH).